 So, let’s talk about sitting posture and how your baby gains the strength they need in order to sit upright.
 Well, it all starts on the tummy.
-Yep…that same position that your little loathes are instrumental in preparing them to sit upright.
+Yep, that same position that your little one loathes is instrumental in preparing them to sit upright.
 Here’s the kicker, tummy time yields no benefits if your little isn’t placing weight through the forearms or hands.
 It is this skill that develops the necessary shoulder and neck strength for sitting.

 But let’s face it, not all hours of the day can be devoted to “Purposeful Play”.
 There are times when dinner must be prepared, a sibling requires additional attention, or you just need a quick time out.

-The Upseat offers a guilt free seating option that promotes proper back and hip alignment while also encouraging active movements?
-One of my fellow Pediatric PT’s and INSTAcollegues, @movementmoma shared that “The Upseat comes up high on your baby’s back, providing more support while still learning to sit.”
+The Upseat offers a guilt free seating option that promotes proper back and hip alignment while also encouraging active movements.
+One of my fellow Pediatric PT’s and INSTAcollegues, Dr. Kailee Noland, shared that “The Upseat comes up high on your baby’s back, providing more support while still learning to sit.”
 The larger leg space not only allows for additional growth but encourages “freedom of movement”.
-This one design modification is huge, not only for protecting your little’s hips but promoting strength and development even when placed in a seat.
+This one design modification is huge, not only for protecting your little one’s hips but promoting strength and development even when placed in a seat.

 As a clinician, I’m constantly looking for products that offer function and proper postural alignment.
 The Upseat is constantly modifying its design and is devoted to meeting the needs of moms and babes around the world.
 Here’s to proper posture and motor development!